hynek/structlog/docs/performance.md

 - Use a faster JSON serializer than the standard library.
   Possible alternatives are among others are [*orjson*] or [*RapidJSON*].

+- Be conscious about whether and how you use *structlog*'s *asyncio* support.
+  While it's true that moving log processing into separate threads prevents your application from hanging, it also comes with a performance cost.

+  Decide judiciously whether or not you're willing to pay that price.
+  If your processor chain has a good and predictable performance without external dependencies (as it should), it might not be worth it.

 ## Example